terraform-ibm-modules/terraform-ibm-watsonx-saas-da/README.md

 The solution supports the following:

-- Creating a new resource group, or taking an existing one.
+- Creating a new resource group, or using an existing one.
 - Provisioning the following services:
   - Watson Machine Learning
   - Watson Studio